erikmorais/ZupaApi/README.md

 Decorator : for extending Basket repository to using calc service

-Specification inspired for ExpressionTree on searching repositories. this one identifies if already exists a item from the same product in the basket. definition of this equality can be extended, so it gives flexibility
+Specification inspired for ExpressionTree on searching repositories. this one identifies the product that has been already added to the basket.
+So equitability can be easily extended as well any other queryable result.

 **Fixes and Enhancements:**